Sunil Mukhi

 Sunil Mukhi is an Indian theoretical physicist working in the areas of string theory, quantum field theory and particle physics.
-Currently he is Adjunct Professor at the International Centre for Theoretical Sciences of the Tata Institute of Fundamental Research and Honorary Professor Emeritus at the Indian Institute of Science Education and Research, Pune.
+Currently he is adjunct professor at the International Centre for Theoretical Sciences of the Tata Institute of Fundamental Research and honorary professor emeritus at the Indian Institute of Science Education and Research, Pune.

 Career

-He obtained a B.Sc. degree at St. Xavier's College, Mumbai and a Ph.D. in Theoretical Physics in 1981 from Stony Brook University (also called the State University of New York at Stony Brook).
-After spending two years as a post-doctoral fellow at the International Centre for Theoretical Physics at Trieste, Italy, he returned to India where he worked at the Tata Institute of Fundamental Research in Mumbai, India from 1984 to 2012.
+He obtained a B.Sc. degree at St. Xavier's College, Mumbai and a Ph.D. in theoretical physics in 1981 from Stony Brook University (also called the State University of New York at Stony Brook).
+After spending two years as a post-doctoral fellow at the International Centre for Theoretical Physics at Trieste, Italy, he returned to India, where he worked at the Tata Institute of Fundamental Research in Mumbai, India, from 1984 to 2012.
 In 2012 he left the Tata Institute of Fundamental Research to join the Indian Institute of Science Education and Research, Pune as the head of the Physics Department, a position he held until 2018.
-In 2019 he became Dean, Faculty at the same institute.
+In 2019 he became dean of faculty at the same institute.
 He retired from IISER Pune in August 2022.